What Is Electrical Engineering?

 Electrical Engineering as a Career

-According to the U.S. Bureau of Labor Statistics (BLS), approximately 161,000 electrical engineers practiced in the United States in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), approximately 166,100 electrical engineers were employed in the United States in 2012.
 This occupation is expected to grow by about 5% from 2012-22, slower than the average for other positions.
 Electrical engineering is a high-paying occupation.
-Electrical engineers earned a mean annual wage of $91,810 in 2012, according to the BLS.
-Electrical engineers work in a wide variety of industries, including aerospace, electrical power, construction, consumer products and semiconductors.
+Electrical engineers earned a mean annual wage of $95,780 in 2014, according to the BLS, with the top 90% of engineers making $143,200 or above.
+Electrical engineers work in a wide variety of industries, including aerospace, communications, manufacturing, electrical power generation, and semiconductors.

 Electrical Engineering Coursework

-Students who complete the coursework for electrical engineering degree programs learn through a combination of classroom theory and lab work.
-Students are taught how to analyze problems by thinking through issues and applying various concepts to form a range of possible solutions.
-The typical bachelor's degree curriculum covers these topics:
+Students who complete the coursework for electrical engineering degree programs learn through a combination of classroom theory, lab work and experience in the field.
+A typical bachelor's degree curriculum will cover topics such as:

 - Electric circuits